Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_reversetimewarp_ - Default: 1 - Whether this event is enabled.\
 _ttt_randomat_reversetimewarp_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _ttt_randomat_reversetimewarp_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_ttt_randomat_reversetimewarp_selectable_ - Default: 1 - Whether this should be selectable by events trying to randomly trigger another event.\
 _randomat_reversetimewarp_scale_ - Default: 15 - The percentage the speed should decrease.
 Treated as an subtractive decrease on multiple uses (e.g. 1.0 -> 0.85 -> 0.7 (0.85 - 0.15) rather than 1.0 -> 0.85 -> 0.1275 (0.85 - 0.85x0.15).\
 _randomat_reversetimewarp_scale_min_ - Default: 0.15 - The minimum scale the speed should decrease to.\
 _randomat_reversetimewarp_timer_ - Default: 15 - How often (in seconds) the speed will be decreased.